Military chopper traffic over Washington was a worry leading up to fatal midair crash, NTSB hears

 Chief Warrant Officer Kylene Lewis told the board that she wouldn’t find an 80 to 100 foot discrepancy between the different altimeters on a helicopter alarming because at lower altitudes she would be relying more on the radar altimeter than the barometric altimeter.
 Below 500 feet (152 meters), Lewis said she would be checking both instruments and cross referencing them.

-The air traffic controller had spoken to or received communications from the Black Hawk helicopter, an airplane that was taking off, an Air Force helicopter, an airplane on the ground, a medical helicopter and an inbound flight that was not the American Airlines plane that would crash.

-Associated Press writers Mike Catalini, Leah Askarinam, Ben Finley and Rio Yamat contributed to this story.
+Associated Press writers David Klepper, Mike Catalini, Leah Askarinam, Ben Finley and Rio Yamat contributed to this story.